 Social media has become an integral part of our lives.
 Even though Facebook has a shady past, it’s one of the most popular globally.
-Tap or click here for the 10-second Facebook security setting you need to change right now.
+Tap or click here for the 10-second Facebook security setting you need to change.

 With so many things linked to your account, what happens if you get locked out of Facebook?
-Well, the unfortunate scenario is that you’ll automatically also be denied access to the associated apps or services.
+The unfortunate scenario is that you’ll automatically be denied access to the associated apps or services.
 Read on to find out what to do if your Facebook account has been hacked or you’re locked out.

 Here’s the backstory

-There are several ways in which you can get locked out of your Facebook account, but arguably the most common is the dreaded forgotten password.
+There are several ways to get locked out of your Facebook account, but arguably the most common is the dreaded forgotten password.
 With so many apps and services requiring us to log in, it can be difficult to keep track of all the usernames and passphrases.

 Luckily, there are ways that you can recover your password and regain access to your profile.
 If you are not in the mood to guess the password, simply click on the Forgotten Password link on the login screen.

-Facebook will then require you to enter the email address that you used during signup to search through its data.
-If your email address is found, the next screen will offer to send you a code to reset your password.
+Facebook will then require you to enter the email address used during signup to search through its data.
+If your email address is found, the following screen will offer to send you a code to reset your password.